A Review: Into the Woods, Are You Paying Attention to the Lure?

 Stay With Me.

 Stay with me...

-Children do listen, and if taught love as God loves, they will continue to learn and share what they know while helping others through the woods.
-This mother's heart will ache as they go, but the ache will dissipate to an awesome joy in knowing what is on the other side.
+Children do listen, and if taught to love as God loves, they will continue to learn and share what they know while helping others through the woods.
+This mother’s heart will ache as they go, but the ache will dissipate to an awesome joy in understanding what is on the other side.

-My viewpoint on Into the Woods
+A different thought process on Into the Woods